gdbooks/3DCollisions/Chapter4/point_in_triangle.md

 ## Angle Test

 A common way to check if a point is in a triangle is to find the vectors connecting the point to each of the triangle's three vertices and sum the angles between those vectors.
 If the sum of the angles is __2\*pi__ then the point is inside the triangle, otherwise it is not.
 It works, but it is very slow.
-This text explains a faster and much easier method.

 ## Same Side Test